 You like it hot.
 Really hot.
 But how do you successfully grow super hot peppers in your garden or home?

-There are a number of differences between growing hot peppers and other vegetables, and what works for cabbage or carrots won’t necessarily work for hot peppers.
+There are a number of differences between growing hot peppers and other vegetables, and what works for bell peppers, cabbage or carrots won’t necessarily work for these super hot peppers.

-As a member of the nightshade family, hot peppers have some specific requirements that seem counter-intuitive when you’ve grown other vegetables in the past.
+As a member of the nightshade family, super hot peppers have some specific requirements that seem counter-intuitive when you’ve grown other fruits and vegetables in the past.